Ease of Use

 CityFalcon is free to get started with as long as you don’t mind advertisements on the site.
 With the free Basic plan, you can set up three watchlists and five topics per watchlist.

-A Gold plan adds access to stories from around 225 paywalled publications, including a number of mainstream news outlets.
+A Gold plan adds access to stories from more than 1,000 paywalled publications, including a number of mainstream news outlets like the Washington Post, Kiplinger, and Investor’s Business Daily.
+(Notably, the Wall Street Journal and the New York Times are not included.)
 This plan costs $19 per month or $190 per year.

 It’s worth noting that CityFalcon lists a number of features for the Silver and Gold plans as “Coming Soon.”
-The Silver Plan, for example, is expected to add advanced news analytics, sentiment analysis, and premium topics in the future.
+The Silver Plan, for example, is expected to add advanced news analytics and premium topics in the future.
 However, without these features, there’s relatively little to be gained by paying for CityFalcon as opposed to using the free Basic plan.

 The news feed is at the center of CityFalcon.
-Essentially, this platform uses natural language processing to analyze stories from across the Internet and tag them according to what stock or market they are related to.
+The platform uses natural language processing to analyze stories from across the internet and tag them according to what stock or market they relate to.

-So, if you want to find stories about, say, Amazon, CityFalcon will have a list of all stories that are about Amazon.
+If you want to find stories about Amazon, for example, CityFalcon will have an up-to-date list of all stories related to Amazon.
 That list will include not just articles that directly cover Amazon, but also stories that are relevant to Amazon because they cover the same market sector or mention the eCommerce giant.
-The algorithm assigns a relevance score to every story so you can easily sort out noise.
+The machine learning algorithm assigns a relevance score – called the CityFalcon score – to every story so you can easily sort out noise.

 Notably, CityFalcon covers a lot more than just stocks.
 The platform collates news into what it calls topics, which include asset classes as well as subjects like technical analysis.
-You can tailor your feed to only show stock news, or you can find articles around commodities, forex, bonds, indices, ETFs, and more.
-All topics have their own feed that you can access, or you can search CityFalcon’s archive to access stories across topics.
+You can tailor your feed to only show stock news or you can find articles around commodities, forex, bonds, indices, ETFs, and more.
+All topics have their own feed that you can access.
+You can also search CityFalcon’s archive to access stories across topics.

 One of the key features of CityFalcon is that you can set up watchlists to create tailored news feeds.
 These are very flexible, as you can search not just the names of individual assets but also people, countries, indices, government regulators, and private companies.
 That’s significantly more breadth than most other watchlists offer, which can be useful if your trading strategies relies on spotting news that doesn’t often make headlines.

 Within a watchlist news feed, you have a few additional options to filter the stories you see.
 You can choose what language stories can be written in, the minimum CityFalcon-assigned relevance score, and the time range for publication.
-Keep in mind that CityFalcon’s archive currently only extends back 30 days at the moment, although the company is planning to roll out a one-year archive for Silver plan subscribers in the future.
+Keep in mind that CityFalcon’s archive currently only extends back 30 days for free users.
+Silver plan subscribers get access to a one-year archive of news stories.

 CityFalcon Platform Differentiators

-CityFalcon simply doesn’t deliver for traders who need up-to-the-minute news to make quick trading decisions.
-If that’s what you’re after, we would recommend Benzinga Pro.
-This software is pricey compared to CityFalcon – plans start at $99 per month – but the news feed is incredibly fast and does a nice job of providing actionable headlines and summaries.
+Benzinga Pro is pricey compared to CityFalcon – plans start at $27 per month – but the news feed is incredibly fast and the headlines and summaries are written to provide actionable information for traders.
 Benzinga Pro also offers an audio squawk function and the option to talk to news desk experts for analysis on how to interpret a piece of news.

 What Type Of Trader Is CityFalcon Best For?